Australia is an enormous country with diverse cultural and nature activities.

 Check the weather for the areas you wish to visit.
 You may choose to avoid the wet, humid season up north (November to April) or mid-winter in Tasmania.

-Buying a campervan or motorhome can be an investment; unless the vehicle dies or sustains damage you can resell it and recoup some of your costs.
+Buying a camper van in Australia can be an investment; unless the vehicle dies or sustains damage you can resell it and recoup some of your costs.

 If you are travelling as a couple, you will not have a problem finding a vehicle.
 There is a great demand for smaller camper vehicles.